Eightdays1/guesswhere_doc/UseCases/Use-Case_StartGame.md

 StartGame

 ## 1.1 Brief Description
-To start the game, the user has to select a game mode and can then start playing.
+To start the game, the user has to select a game mode.
+He can choose between challenge a user or play in singleplayer mode.
+In case he press the singleplayer-button the game starts right away.

-The user must have entered a username.

 ## 1.2 Screenshot
 ![StartGame](../images/Screenshot/screenshot_playgame.jpg)